Manipur conflict (2023–present): Initial riots

 By the evening of 3 May, clashes spread to the Churachandpur town, where Meitei settlements were attacked, and the Imphal City, where Kuki-Zo settlements were attacked.
 Violence continued through the night of 3 May.
 Residences and churches of the Kuki tribal population were attacked in the valley areas.
 According to the police, many houses of the tribal population in Imphal were attacked and 500 occupants were displaced and had to take shelter in Lamphelpat.
 Around 1000 Meiteis affected by the violence also had to flee from the region and take shelter in Bishnupur.
 Twenty houses were burnt in the city of Kangpokpi.
 Violence was observed in Churachandpur, Kakching, Canchipur, Soibam Leikai, Tengnoupal, Langol, Kangpokpi and Moreh while mostly being concentrated in the Imphal Valley during which several houses, places of worship and other properties were burnt and destroyed.

 On 4 May, fresh cases of violence were reported.
 The police force had to fire several rounds of tear gas shells to control the rioters.
-Kuki MLA Vunzjagin Valte (BJP), who is the representative of the tribal headquarters of Churachandpur, was attacked during the riots while he was returning from the state secretariat.
+Kuki MLA Vunzjagin Valte (BJP), who was the representative of the tribal headquarters of Churachandpur, was attacked during the riots while he was returning from the state secretariat.
 His condition was reported to be critical on 5 May, while a person accompanying him died.
+Valte died of complications as a result of this attack on 20 February 2026.
 The government said around 1700 houses and numerous vehicles were burned down during the violence.